• Skip to primary navigation

 My favorite memories of Hakka Noodles are definitely from the street vendors of Mumbai.
 They have a super huge wok to make the noodles.
 Throw in some thin sliced vegetables in hot oil, mix it around and season with spices and sauces.
 Then add the noodles and toss it to mix everything well.

 The sound of their ladle against the wok and the smell of freshly made noodles is unmatched.
-They NEVER have to taste their stuff too.
-It is always amazing and tastes the same each time!
+They never have to taste their final dish too.
+Yet, it is always amazing and tastes the same each time!

-Sauces- Soy sauce and vinegar are needed for this recipe.
+• Sauces- Soy sauce and white vinegar are perfect for this recipe.
+Plus, we add some chili sauce.
 Most of the times Dark Soy sauce works the best to get the taste and slight brown color.
-Again for this, Chings' Secret is the brand I prefer.

-Oil- Using a high smoke point oil works for the recipe.
-The BEST flavor comes from sesame oil or a mix of sesame and vegetable oil.
+• Oil- Using a high smoke point oil works for the recipe.
+The BEST flavor comes from sesame oil.
+A mix of sesame and vegetable oil works too.
 Using a little bit of chili oil works well too.

 Do you need MSG in the recipe?